adamkrogh/goodreads-dotnet/README.md

 - group.search — Find a group.
 - group.show — Get info about a group by id.
 - list.book — Get the listopia lists for a given book.
-- notifications — See the current user's notifications.
 - owned_books.create — Add to books owned.
 - owned_books.list — List books owned by a user.
 - owned_books.show — Show an owned book.